letoram/cat9/README.md

 row offset if the second mouse button was clicked on the first column (line-number).

-## Builtins
+# Builtins

-There are a number of builtin commands.
-These are defined by a basedir, filled with separate files per builtin command along with a chainloader that match the name of the basedir:
+There are a number of 'builtin' commands.
+This is traditionally commands implemented by the shell itself rather than outsourcing it to some external program.
+Most shells has this as a global namespace, but in cat9 it is hierarchical.
+There is a small default set, and then a number of interchangeable ones.

+These are defined by a basename, that is reflected in how files are organised in the project:

     cat9/default.lua
-    cat9/default/cd.lua
+    cat9/default/open.lua
+		cat9/config/default.lua
     ...

 The reason for this structure is to allow lash to be reused for building CLI frontends to other tools, maintain a unified look and feel and swap between them quickly at will.

 You can also modify/extend this to mimic the behaviour of other common shells.

 These also include a set of views.
 A view is a script that defines how to present the data within a job, and controls things like colour and formatting,